 Housing costs in Yonkers are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Yonkers is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Yonkers isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Yonkers are a mix of both white- and blue-collar jobs.
 Overall, Yonkers is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Yonkers who work in office and administrative support (11.75%), sales jobs (10.73%), and management occupations (8.80%).

 In Yonkers, however, the average commute to work is quite long.
 On average, people spend 33.96 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
 In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

-The education level of Yonkers citizens is substantially higher than the typical US community, as 33.55% of adults in Yonkers have at least a bachelor's degree.
+The overall education level of Yonkers citizens is substantially higher than the typical US community, as 33.55% of adults in Yonkers have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Yonkers in 2018 was $35,353, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $141,412 for a family of four.
 However, Yonkers contains both very wealthy and poor people as well.